-The division continues its excellence in facility care and upkeep through innovation, application of available technology, and benchmarking industry leadership.
+The Airport continues its excellence in facility care and upkeep through innovation, application of available technology, and benchmarking industry leadership.

-The Aviation Division markets the facility and services through its website, regional and national advertising, display at the annual National Business Aircraft Association Trade Show and Convention, and through a cultivated partnership with the Dutchess County Economic Development Corporation.
+The Dutchess County markets the facility through its website, regional and national advertising, display at the annual National Business Aircraft Association Trade Show and Convention, and through a cultivated partnership with the Dutchess County Industrial Development Agency.

 The Legislature’s Airport Advisory Committee, a citizen advisory group, provides input on operational issues and development initiatives.